-Obviously this is our #1.
-Especially in the winter it is super important to get outside every day.
-You need the fresh air, daylight and every ray of sunlight you can get.
-We have everything you need to make your ides as comfortable as possible.
+- Ride your bike!
+Obviously, this is our #1.
+Especially in the winter, it is super important to get outside every day.
+You need fresh air, daylight and every ray of sunlight you can get.
+We have everything you need to make your rides as comfortable as possible.

 Ok, maybe that is not entirely true but only 9 more Mondays to go.
 Woohoo!